coda/packs-sdk/docs/reference/sdk/interfaces/core.WebBasicAuthentication.md

 • `Optional` **uxConfig**: `Object`

-Configuration for labels to show in the UI when the user sets up a new acount.
+Configuration for labels to show in the UI when the user sets up a new account.

 #### Type declaration